 Conclusion

-You should now have a basic understanding of the fundamentals involved when creating a newsletter system.
-The whole concept of a newsletter system is to manage subscribers and leverage the in-built mail function to send newsletters.
+By now, you should have a solid understanding of the key concepts involved in building a basic newsletter system.
+The primary goal is to manage subscribers and use PHP's mail function to send newsletters effectively.